axiom-data-science/portal-docs/overview.rst

 	********
 	Metadata
 	********
 	The metadata contain all the key knowledge about the data record (e.g., time of collection, location of collection, unique source and record description identifier, platform identification, etc.), to enable it to be understood by the system and its users.
 Any data that OOI collects are associated with appropriate metadata.
 OOI metadata follows the CF 1.6 standard, with additional metadata types and fields specific to OOI as necessary.
 The metadata can be found in the header of downloaded NetCDF files as well as in the Asset Management tables of the OOINet data portal.
-Additionally,  ISO-compliant versions of the metadata can be accessed via the 'OOI ERRDAP server <http://erddap.dataexplorer.oceanobservatories.org/erddap/index.html>'_, which is available under Downloads.
+Additionally,  ISO-compliant versions of the metadata can be accessed via the [OOI ERRDAP server](http://erddap.dataexplorer.oceanobservatories.org/erddap/index.html), which is available under Downloads.
 Refer to :ref:'Metadata section <view-layer-metadata-how-to>'_ for more.

 	More Information
 	================
 	In addition to metadata, contextual information about the instrumentation may be found under the ‘More Information’ tab.
 This may include information such as: instrument location, deployment depth, technical specifications, calibration, and instrument photos or diagrams.